 The process for nominating/sending students is as follows:

 - Students are nominated by their directors.
-We ask that directors nominate the students that are most deserving of participating in an honor ensemble (good players, hard workers, etc).
-Directors may nominate up to 12 students in grades 7-8, up to 12 students in grades 9-10, and up to 12 students in grades 11-12.
+We ask that directors nominate the students that are most deserving of participating in an honor ensemble (good players, hard workers, etc.).
+Directors may nominate up to 12 students in grades 7-8, up to 10 students in grades 9-10, and up to 10 students in grades 11-12.

-- We accept students to the festival based on the number of nominations we receive, the instrumentation that we need in our ensembles, and director recommendations for each student.
+- We accept students to the festival based on several factors, including the number of nominations we receive, the instrumentation that we need in our ensembles, and the information provided in director nominations along with each student’s video audition.
 At least one student from each nominating school will be accepted.

-- Once we have made acceptance decisions, acceptance lists will be posted on our website and mailed to all nominating directors by November 4, 2019.
+- Once we have made acceptance decisions, acceptance lists will be posted on our website and emailed to all nominating directors.
 We do contact accepted students directly, but we also ask that directors make sure that all accepted students know they have been accepted.
-With the acceptance email, we send a letter with information about how to register; this should be distributed to accepted students by their directors.

-- Accepted students will then register and pay for the festival by December 16, 2019.
+- Accepted students will then register and pay for the festival.

 No, students must be nominated and accepted to the festival in order to attend.